ibm-cloud-docs/sell/software-catalog-details.md

 {: #catalog-long-desc-api}
 {: api}

 You can programmatically add a detailed description to your product by calling the Partner Center Sell API as shown in the following sample request.
-The example adds the `This is a unique description about my product` description to the product:
+The example adds the `Simplify cloud resource deployment with automation that scales so you can focus on the business and not the process.` description to the product:

 ```bash
 curl --request PATCH \